DavidPhillipOster/evaluate_service/README.md

 ## To Build:

-* Open the Xcode project and in the Info panel of the DateTime target change the `com.example` prefix of the bundle Identifier from `com.example.${PRODUCT_NAME:rfc1034identifier}`  to a domain you control.
+* Open the Xcode project and in the Info panel of the Evaluate target change the `com.example` prefix of the bundle Identifier from `com.example.${PRODUCT_NAME:rfc1034identifier}`  to a domain you control.

 * You may choose to adjust how the code is signed, but that isn't necessary.